A hand holds a lightbulb filled with coins above financial reports and a calculator.

 Not testing in this way (or at all) has the reverse effect, and there’s far more room for project fragmentation and delay.

-Better iterations based on user feedback requires better budgeting, planning, and execution of projects.
+Better iterations based on user feedback require better budgeting, planning, and execution of projects.

 If collecting user feedback is a slow process, this has a knock-on effect on future iterations, and — in turn — deployment velocity.
 Automated testing helps speed up the feedback process because of earlier implementation.